Solutions for Authors

 Name and Contact Information

 At the end of your proposal, please indicate your name, as you would like it to appear on your book and (if different) how it should appear on your publishing agreement.
-Include as well your contact information, both your brick-and-mortar address and your email address.
+Include as well your contact information, both your brick-and-mortar address, your phone number and your email address.
 If you have more than one of each, please select the one that you prefer that BEP use for snail-mail and email.

 Submit your book proposal by email to :